 Monthly Recurring Revenue

-Not a triple vaccine for young children (which is measles, mumps, rubella) but your Monthly Recurring Revenue.
+Not a triple vaccine for young children (which is measles, mumps, rubella) but MRR is your Monthly Recurring Revenue.
 This is a useful indicator for anyone who wants to develop a recurring income business model in their business to help cash flow.

-It worked wonders as an incentive to grow this side of the business as what my client was working for was cash flow security, so he could know that his bills were going to be paid each month without the headache of having to chase clients for payment.
+It worked wonders as an incentive to grow this side of the business, as what my client was working for was cash flow security, so he could know that his bills were going to be paid each month without the headache of having to chase clients for payment.

 MRR is often used with DD – direct debits or regular payments on your clients’ debit or credit cards.